kevinsullivan/dmtl4/src/DMT1/Lectures/L08_setsRelationsFunctions/02_relations.lean.md

 proposition, True.
 As there's always a proof of True, the membership proposition is true for every pair of values, so every pair of values is defined to be in the relation.
-Here's a general definition of the total relation on any two types, α and β.
+Here's a general definition of the complete relation on any two types, α and β.

 ```lean